Title 505 | Chapter 001 | Regulation 410REG

 Willingness to participate in required activities;

-Is no longer a direct and clear threat to the security, safety, or orderly management of the facility.
+Is No longer being a direct and clear threat to the security, safety, or orderly management of the facility.

 (f)